Foot Acupressure Points – Complete Guide for Acupressure Foot Chart

 Have you ever woken up during the night to find your feet burning as if bitten by ants?

-The problem is there are no insects in the bed.
+The problem is that there are no insects in the bed.
 So, what is causing this uncomfortable situation?
-You may be suffering from burning feet (Grierson-Gopalan.)
+You may be experiencing burning feet (Grierson-Gopalan syndrome).

 Burning feet syndrome becomes more intense at night and spreads from the soles to the lower legs, ankles, and tops of the feet.

-Symptoms related to burning feet can range from mild to severe and cause many difficulties, especially when you want to sleep.
+Symptoms related to burning feet can range from mild to severe and cause significant difficulties, especially when trying to sleep.
 According to medical studies, the common cause is nerve damage.
-The reason can be from diabetics and other possible causes as well.
+The reason may be related to diabetes and other possible causes as well.

 Foot Reflexology Outside Chart

 Treating burning feet depends on the cause.
-We are here to help enlighten your search with information and home remedies you can use to help relieve the burning sensation in your feet.
+We are here to help enlighten your search with information and home remedies that can help relieve the burning sensation in your feet.

 What Causes Burning Feet

-Before we get to the different home remedies for burning feet, let us look at what could cause this sensation to keep you up at night.
+Before we explore the various home remedies for burning feet, let’s examine what could cause this sensation to keep you up at night.

-- Diabetic Neuropathy – if you have not controlled your high blood sugar, it gradually damages the nervous system.
-Further, it can affect various body parts, including neuropathy feet.
+• Diabetic Neuropathy – if you have not controlled your high blood sugar, it gradually damages the nervous system.
+Furthermore, it can affect various body parts, including neuropathy in the feet.
 High blood pressure weakens the blood vessels that carry oxygen and nutrients to the nerves.
 If you do have diabetes, the symptoms increase if you smoke, drink alcohol, have high blood pressure, or are obese.
 If you notice any signs of Neuropathy, visit your doctor.

-- SFSN—small fiber sensory neuropathy is another painful form of Neuropathy that includes the loss of feeling in your feet.
-YNeuropathyl short bursts of pain are caused by the failure of the myelin sheath that covers neuropathy fibers.
-Here, diabetes can be present, and it is best to talk to your doctor.
+• SFSN—small fiber sensory neuropathy is another painful form of Neuropathy that includes the loss of feeling in your feet.
+YNeuropathy short bursts of pain are caused by the failure of the myelin sheath that covers nerve fibers.
+Here, diabetes may be present, and it is best to consult your doctor.

-- Alcohol Abuse – drinking too much alcohol leads to alcoholic Neuropathy and eventually weakens the muscles, causing muscle spasms and the loss of muscle function.
-You can stop abusing alcohol, but some nerve damage neuropathy.
+• Alcohol Abuse – drinking too much alcohol leads to alcoholic Neuropathy and eventually weakens the muscles, causing muscle spasms and the loss of muscle function.
+You can stop abusing alcohol, but some nerve damage may occur.

-- CMT—Charcot-Marie-Tooth Disease is usually generic and affects the nerves controlling the muscles.
+• CMT—Charcot-Marie-Tooth Disease is a generic term that affects the nerves controlling the muscles.
 Symptoms worsen over time.
-The first signs are pins and needles and burning feet and hands.
+The first signs are pins and needles, as well as burning feet and hands.

-- CRPS – complex regional pain syndrome commonly found after surgery.
-When injured or if you have surgery, the nerves become damaged and signal a burning sensation, change in skin color, or swelling.
+• CRPS – complex regional pain syndrome is commonly found after surgery.
+When injured or undergoing surgery, the nerves become damaged, causing a burning sensation, changes in skin color, or swelling.
 Further, it can affect your immune system.

-- Nutritional Deficiencies—This happens if you have undergone malnutrition in the past.
-You can heal your body by taking vitamin B-12, vitamin B-6, or vitamin B-9.
-Anemia could cause the same sensation as you are vitamin B deficient.
+• Nutritional Deficiencies—This happens if you have undergone malnutrition in the past.
+You can support your body’s health by taking vitamin B12, vitamin B6, or vitamin B9.
+Anemia can cause the same sensation as being vitamin B deficient.

 These are only a couple of warning signs, and there are many others as well.
 Are you uncertain about the best options for visiting a doctor for tests?